ABOUT PSBO

 BOARD MEMBER

-Glenn is a biologist and project manager with Harris Environmental Group, where his work largely focuses on monitoring marine mammals and marbled murrelets in the Salish Sea/Puget Sound.
-He is actively working on several other natural resource projects.
+Currently, Glenn works as a biologist and project manager with Harris Environmental Group.
+His work focuses primarily on monitoring marine mammals and Marbled Murrelets in the Salish Sea and Puget Sound, alongside a variety of other natural resource projects aimed at conserving wildlife and habitats across the region.

 Scott Markowitz

-Scott’s current passion is research.
-He started banding birds in England where he earned his ringing license from the British Trust for Ornithology.
-There he contributed research on Sand Martins (Bank Swallows), Gulls, Eurasian Coot, and other waterfowl, and the effects of vegetation management on migrant Acrocephalus warblers.
+Research is at the heart of Scott’s work today.
+He began bird banding in England, where he earned his ringing license from the British Trust for Ornithology and contributed to research on species such as Bank Swallows (Sand Martins), gulls, Eurasian Coot, and other waterfowl, as well as studies on how vegetation management affects migratory Acrocephalus (Reed/Marsh) warblers.